Data Protection Checklist

 |Protected Health Info (PHI)||Business Associate Agreement (BAA) with vendor probably needed||Once vendor is selected||Your unit’s Privacy Liaison or Purchasing.
 If your unit does not have a Privacy Liaison, contact email@example.com.|

 Digital accessibility is a practice ensuring that content, resources, and technology communicated electronically can be used regardless of ability, disability, or assistive technology.
+You must request a VPAT if you are making a purchase of digital content or materials.
 For purchases/renewals over $5,000 and user base greater than 100 people, a Voluntary Product Accessibility Template (VPAT) is required.
 Review of VPAT is always recommended as an accessibility failure will be the responsibility of the unit to address.

 A VPAT is an evaluation of a product’s accessibility.
 If the company has made a VPAT available online, search for the product’s accessibility page.
 You could also add VPAT or accessibility to the product name in your online search.
 If a VPAT is not available, you will want to contact the company and ask for one.
 Any company doing business with government or higher education organizations should have a VPAT.